martin-rizzo/ComfyUI-TinyBreaker/README.md

 **TinyBreaker** is a hybrid model that combines the [PixArt model](https://github.com/PixArt-alpha/PixArt-sigma) for base image generation with [Photon model](https://civitai.com/models/84728/photon) (or any SD1 model) for image refinement.
 The idea is to leverage both models' strengths in these tasks, enabling them to operate efficiently on mid and low-end hardware due to their minimal parameter count.
 Moreover, by sequentially executing both models, you can offload them to system RAM reducing the VRAM usage.
 Additionally, TinyBreaker employs [Tiny Autoencoders](https://github.com/madebyollin/taesd) for latent space conversion, optimizing performance and efficiency.

+**TinyBreaker** is the natural evolution of my two previous developments:
+- **Photon Model**: A fine-tuning of SD1.5 aimed at generating photorealistic and visually appealing images effortlessly.
+- **The Abominable Workflows**: A set of workflows for ComfyUI that emulated, through a spaghetti nightmare, what TinyBreaker currently achieves.

 ## Models Required